jhartmann/matriclock/README.md

 |           |VCC        |36       |3V3(OUT)  |
 |           |GND        |23       |GND       |

-Buttons: Connect S0 to GPIO, S1 to 3V3, and place 10KΩ pull-down resistors between GND and each GPIO.
+Buttons: Connect S0 to GPIO, S1 to 3V3, and place 10kΩ pull-down resistors between GND and the corresponding GPIO pin.
-DHT22: Place a 10KΩ pull-up resistor between VCC and DATA of DHT22.
+DHT22: Place a 10kΩ pull-up resistor between VCC and DATA of DHT22.

+## Operation

+Press bn1 to toggle between time display and standby mode.
+Press bn0 to toggle between time display, date display, and temperature/humidity display.
+Press bn2 to toggle alarm on/off during time display.
+Alarm: Press bn1 for snooze mode, or press bn2 to stop the alarm.